The LHC as an Axion-Photon Collider: acknowledgments

 \section{acknowledgments}

-We thank César Bernardes and David d'Enterria for useful discussions.
-The work of MC and SF was supported in part by the S\~ao Paulo Research Foundation (FAPESP), under respectively grants 2022/15878-0 and 2021/10128-0.
-GGS acknowledges funding from FAPERGS and the Brazilian agency Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) with grant CNPq/315246/2023-5.
+We thank César Bernardes and David d’Enterria for useful discussions.
+The work of S. B., M. C., and S. F. is supported by the São Paulo Research Foundation (FAPESP), under respectively Grants No. 2025/05571-3, No. 2022/15878-0, and No. 2021/10128-0.
+The work of S. B. has been supported in part by Grant No. 001 of CAPES.
+G. G. d.
+S. acknowledges funding from FAPERGS and the Brazilian agency Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) with Grant No. CNPq/315246/2023-5.